 COLCHESTER DEVELOPMENT REGULATIONS

-SUPPLEMENT 45
+SUPPLEMENT 48

-ARTICLE 4: GENERAL DEVELOPMENT DISTRICTS
+Article 4: GENERAL DEVELOPMENT DISTRICTS

 General Development districts provide for residential and compatible commercial uses featuring convenience of required facilities and services.
 Such mixing occurs either within a shared structure, neighborhood, or zoning district, as prescribed.